 Table 1 shows some results of video source multiplexing.
-The sources used here are six 20 minute segments taken from the movie "Star Wars", either MPEG-I or JPEG encoded.
-The fourth column is the sum of SCRs corresponding to the required delay bound, the fifth column is the total bandwidth required to achieve the same delay bound after the traffic from the source is multiplexed using WRR.
+The sources used here are six 20 minute segments taken from the movie "Star Wars", either MPEG-1 or JPEG encoded.
+The fourth row is the sum of SCRs corresponding to the required delay bound.
+The fifth row is the total bandwidth required to achieve the same delay bound after the traffic from the sources is multiplexed using WRR.
 The multiplexing gain is defined as $(\sum SCR - MultiplexedBW) / \sum SCR$.
 Clearly, there are significant multiplexing gains regardless of delay requirements, even if the total number of sources is relatively small.
-Furthermore, many studies [4] [5] show that, for MPEG video sources, when the number of multiplexed sources increases, the aggregated bitrate distribution becomes more Gaussian and narrow.
+Furthermore, many studies [6] [7] show that, for MPEG video sources, when the number of multiplexed sources increases, the aggregated bitrate distribution becomes more Gaussian and narrow.
 As a result, the aggregated peak rate tends to get closer to aggregated mean rate, and the effect of statistical multiplexing becomes even more significant.